tonealexandru236/SmeltingTime/README.md

 ### Scenes

-We have a total of 8 scenes: Title screen, Credits, Tutorial and one scene for each of the 5 levels.
+We have a total of 12 scenes: Title screen, Credits, Patch Notes, Tutorial, Endless and one scene for each of the 7 levels.
 They are located in ` Assets\CreativeAssets\Scenes `.

 ### Sounds

-As tracks, we have a Main Bass, recorded on-site by our Composer, Morariu Tudor, as well as a 1 minute long ` .mp3 ` of rain sounds.
-As sounds, we have a bunch of ` .wav ` files, some provided by the ` freesound.org ` platform under Creative Commons 0, others manually edited or recorded with Audacity.
+As tracks, we have 2 tracks, both made by Morariu Tudor.
+"Preheating" is the Title track, while "It's Smelting Time!" (v1.2.0) is the main looping track in-game.
+The project also contains a 1 minute long ` .mp3 ` of rain sounds.
+As for other sounds, we have a bunch of ` .wav ` files, some provided by the ` freesound.org ` platform under Creative Commons 0, others manually edited or recorded with Audacity.
 They are located in ` Assets\CreativeAssets\Sounds `.

 ### Scripts